jrgoldfinemiddleton/hunger/README.md

 composer update
 ```

 to update your `composer.lock` file or even just delete it and re-run `composer install`.
 I won't get into the details, but you can find out more [here](https://getcomposer.org/doc/01-basic-usage.md).
+Now Symfony is completely installed.

+*Note:* There is currently a [bug](https://github.com/Varying-Vagrant-Vagrants/VVV/issues/354) in Vagrant for macOS/Mac OS X that prevents `vagrant up` from working correctly.
+Please run `sudo rm /opt/vagrant/embedded/bin/curl` if you are running into an error on the next command.

-Now that Symfony is completely installed, you'll want to `cd bin && vagrant up`.
+You'll want to `cd bin && vagrant up`.
 This will build you an Ubuntu Server 14.04 VM and configure the server.

 The very last step will be to add an entry to your `hosts` file: